Detroit Michigan Cannabis Dispensaries — Motor City Guide

 441 W Canfield St

 Jack White was raised in Southwest Detroit.
-He launched Third Man Records here in 2001.
-The Cass Corridor location has a record store, novelties lounge, in-store performance stage, and a working vinyl pressing plant you can watch through viewing windows.
+He launched Third Man Records here.
+The Cass Corridor location has a record store, in-store performance stage, and a working vinyl pressing plant you can watch through viewing windows.
 You can record a 2.5-minute song on the spot and leave with a 6-inch vinyl record.
-This is one of the coolest things you can do in any American city.
+One of the coolest things you can do in any American city.

 2648 W Grand Blvd